xinyyee/ai07-Model_of_Heart_Disease_Prediction/README.md

 Refer to the link above for more details about the data.

 ## 2.IDE and Framework
-Jupyter notebook is the main IDE.The main framework used in this project are Pandas,Scikit-learn and Tensorflow Keras.
+Google Colab is the main IDE.The main framework used in this project are Pandas,Scikit-learn and Tensorflow Keras.

 ## 3.Methodology